 How Long Does it Take to Become an Environmental Engineer?

-Those thinking about becoming an Environmental Engineer might also be interested in the following careers:
+Those interested in being an Environmental Engineer may also be interested in:

 - Landscape Architects

 - Mining and Geological Engineers, Including Mining Safety Engineers